What is a Content System?

 This is critical in our audience-centric world.
 It’s no longer about you or your product.
 No one cares about that.
 It’s about them.
 If you’re not thinking like a media organization, no one will pay attention to what you have to say.
 The fact is, we are bombarded with content from our phone, computers, TVs, watches, cars, and even refrigerators.
 Alexa, please make it stop!
 Thinking like a media organization helps you make informed decisions on how to best serve your audience.
 And that’s all that matters.

 Content systems usually begin small and manageable, but they scale.
 As your system grows, you’ll need documented procedures and strong internal controls.
-Documented procedures, or what we like to call SOPs (standard operating procedures), are basically checklists that anyone can follow to accomplish a given task within your system.
+Documented procedures, or what I like to call SOPs (standard operating procedures), are basically checklists that anyone can follow to accomplish a given task within your system.
 From how to publish a piece of content to the technical specs of a graphic, documentation makes scaling possible.
-Of the four stages, some would say that Manage is their least favorite because it’s the most concerned with establishing and maintaining processes, and that can be intimidating and time consuming.
+Of the four stages, some would say that Manage is their least favorite because of its focus on establishing and maintaining processes, and that can be intimidating and time consuming.
 However, it’s critical to your success and, in subsequent posts, we’ll explore ways to build these key skills.

 How do you keep your audience engaged?
-Keep improving everything in your content systems.
+Keep improving everything in your content system.
 Improve your content.
 Improve your user experience.
 Improve your processes.
 If you listen to your audience, it will tell you exactly the changes to make.
-Your niche audience’s needs, attitudes and behaviors will change and you’ll need to be flexible and adapt to those changes.
+Your niche audience’s needs, attitudes, and behaviors will change and you’ll need the flexibility to adapt to those changes.
 If not, you risk losing your audience.
 (Think: Blockbuster, Kodak, Polaroid, and MySpace)

-The Eight Components Shaping Content within a System
+The Eight Components Shaping Content within a Content System

 Now that we know our four stages, what are the specific elements within each stage that allow us to achieve the media organization mindset?
 The following components are interwoven throughout our four stages of content systems:

-We are data-driven decision makers, and this is because we understand that research guides us and mitigates risk.
-Our research activities are present in all four stages of a content system.
-For example, during the creating stage, we conduct audience research.
-In addition to online research, we study a segment of the population by having conversations and conducting small focus groups to understand their world, their problems and their dreams.
-Our research goal here is to identify a niche audience that has an unmet need.
-Once we have that audience, the deep dive research begins.
-We learn everything we can about them so we can create personas – fictional characters that accurately represent our target audience.
-We also identify and confirm their unmet need so we can develop our proposed solution.
-This is how we mitigate some of the risk.
-Our research validates that their need is real and there are no other significant resources addressing it.
+I am a data-driven decision maker, and this is because I understand that research guides me and mitigates risk.
+My research activities are present in all four stages of a content system.
+For example, during the creating stage, I conduct audience research.
+In addition to online research, I study a segment of the population by having conversations and conducting small focus groups to understand their world, their problems and their dreams.
+My research goal here is to identify a niche audience that has an unmet need.
+Once I have that audience, the deep dive research begins.
+I learn everything I can about them so my team and I can create personas – fictional characters that accurately represent our target audience.
+I also identify and confirm the audience’s unmet need so I can develop a proposed solution.
+This is how I mitigate some of the risk.
+My research validates that the audience’s need is real and there are no other significant resources addressing it.

-During the managing stage, however, the research might be qualitative (small focus groups) or quantitative (data analytics) depending on our research goal.
+During the managing stage, however, the research might be qualitative (small focus groups) or quantitative (data analytics) depending on my research goal.
 All research at any stage seeks to answer a question.
-This question is our research goal.
-Our research goal keeps us focused on finding and collecting the data we need.
+This question is my research goal.
+My research goal keeps me focused on finding and collecting the data I need.
 Not all data, just the right data.
 Data is easy to access, so it’s possible to get overwhelmed.
-Our research goal acts as a filter to ensure we’re only seeing relevant, high-quality data.
+My research goal acts as a filter to ensure I’m only seeing relevant, high-quality data.

-We analyze data throughout all four stages.
+My team and I analyze data throughout all four stages.
 Online tools, including the ability to conduct virtual focus groups, allow us to collect lots of data.
 Again, having access to virtually unlimited data is often problematic for companies unsure of their specific needs.
 Just log into Google Analytics for an example of a data deluge.
 To keep us focused, analysis is tied to our research goals.
-Our analysis processes include organizing the data and reviewing it to find patterns for answers to our research questions.
+My analysis processes include organizing the data and reviewing it to find patterns for answers to our research questions.

 Business strategist Michael Porter says strategy is knowing what not to do.
 So, what do you do?
 Within our content systems, strategy is an output of research and analysis.
 Here’s the key when building and maintaining a content system: the entire team needs to be involved with development and implementation, and everyone needs to understand that it is fluid—it is open to revisions.
 Strategy is our roadmap.
 From developing objectives through execution, strategy is present at every level of a content system.

 Unless you work for a large organization willing to invest money into the R&D of a content system, chances are your system will start with you or a small team.
 Some of the most successful content systems have had very simple beginnings with no financial resources.
-In these cases, for example, an individual created a blog that resonated with people and initiated a community.
+In these cases, for example, an individual created a blog that resonated with people and slowly built a community.
 As the audience grew, the content creator needed to bring on support people to develop engagement.
-Gary Vaynerchuk is a great example.
+Gary Vaynerchuk’s story is a great example.
 He started shooting simple videos explaining different wines sold at his father’s store.
 (Check them out here.)
 Week after week, month after month, he created content that people looked forward to and shared.
-Eventually, this evolved into a multimillion-dollar business, and today he’s a digital marketing expert with a large team of people.
+Eventually, this evolved into a multimillion-dollar business, and today he’s a digital marketing expert.
 Content systems scale.
-Generally, they grow slowly, which makes it easier to manage and monitor finances.
+Generally, they grow slowly which makes it easier to manage and monitor finances.
 We’ll share simple tools and techniques to help you manage your budget.
 By the time you grow your audience to the point where you can monetize your content, you’ll have the financial resources to hire an experienced business manager to support you.